marton-nagy-marton/de1_hws_assignments/Term1/README.md

 Variable descriptions were taken directly from Kaggle.

 > [!Note]
 > The fields and tables listed here correspond to the original dataset structure, as downloaded from the source.
 I have performed some normalization on these tables, which will be described in detail in the [_Database structure_](#database-structure) chapter.
-There, I will give a brief description of all the new tables and fields and the rationale.
+There, I will give a brief description of all the new tables and fields and their rationale.

 `albums`: